stephanfowler/troughs/README.md

 ```
+# setup...
-$ nps install underscore
+$ npm install underscore

-# then do studd like:
+# then do this, listing as many integers as you like:
 $ node app.js 2 0 0 2 1 10
 ```